 Dr. Rachel Williams is the Director of Public Speaking Curriculum Development and Lead Public Speaking Instructor at Global Academic Commons.
 She holds an M.A. in Comparative Literature and a Ph.D. in French and Francophone Studies from the Pennsylvania State University and has presented and published her work in the United States and abroad.
 Dr. Williams has over 10 years teaching experience at universities in the U.S. and France, where she has designed and taught a wide variety of courses focused on the development of speaking and writing skills in both English and French, from the beginner to the advanced levels.
 She has also taught English as a Second Language, with an emphasis on the acquisition of public speaking and composition skills, at Université Lumière Lyon II in Lyon, France.

 At Global Academic Commons, Dr. Williams has hundreds of hours of tutoring experience and works with students of all ages to improve their public speaking and writing skills.
 She teaches courses focused on tournament preparation and more general courses designed to increase skill-level on a broader spectrum.
-Her Original Oratory students have been very successful, going on to reach the final rounds at several tournaments.
+Her Original Oratory students have been very successful, going on to reach the final rounds and win at several tournaments.